 What if the texture looks off?

-If it separates, just give it a good stir.
-If it feels too thick, add a splash of lime juice or water.
+If the sauce separates, just give it a good stir.
+If it feels too thin, add a little more mayonnaise to bring it back.

 -